NathanCustom Tailors

 Margin 5-10% $10 - $20

 People hear "$129 for a custom suit" and their first instinct is suspicion.
 I understand that.
 In the West, cheap usually means bad.
-But that logic does not hold up when you understand even basic economics.
+But that logic does not hold up once you understand even basic economics.

 1. Cost of Living Arbitrage